bcaffo/regmodsbook/manuscript/14_binary.md

 ~~~

 There's numerous problems with this model.
 First, if the Ravens
-score more than 63 points in a game, we estimate a {$$}0.0159 \times
+score more than 63 points in a game, we estimate a 0.0159 *
-63 > 1{/$$} increase in the probability of them winning.
+63, which is greater than 1, increase in the probability of them winning.
 This is
 an impossibility, since a probability can't be greater than 1.
-(63 is an unusual, but not impossible, score in American football.)
+63 is an unusual, but not impossible, score in American football, but
+the principle applies broadly: modeling binary data with linear models
+results in models that fail the basic assumption of the data.

 Perhaps less galling, but still an annoying aspect of the model, is that
 if the error is assumed to be Gaussian, then our model allows {$$}Y_i{/$$}